Eugene has a keen interest in DIY and gardening. Over a 40 year period he has also become self taught in garden power

 Cut a New Slot in the Head

 If the screw has a round head, you can deepen the slot or square it up with a hacksaw blade or Dremel tool with a cutting disk.
 If it's a Phillips screw and the head is damaged, try cutting a new slot by extending one of the existing arms of the crosses out to the edge of the screw.
 A handle is also available for holding a hacksaw blade so that it can be used in confined locations and flush to a surface.

 Use Vice Grips to Grip the Screw Head

 As an alternative to using a screwdriver, you can use a vice grips (locking pliers) to undo screws.
-The advantage of this tool is that it gives a lot of leverage (also called torque or turning force), much greater than a screwdriver can achieve.
+The advantage of this tool is that it gives a lot of leverage (also called torque or turning force), which is much greater than a screwdriver can achieve.
 To use a vice grips, you first need to undo the screw so that it's a little proud of the timber surface.
 Use a steel file to make parallel flats on opposite edges of the screw head.
 This makes it less likely for the grips to turn on the head.

 If You Can't Remove the Screws, It's Time to Remove the Head